bonitasoft/bonita-doc/md/jboss-bundle.md

 The JBoss bundle is configured to use a h2 database by default. h2 is fine for a test platform, but for production, you are recommended to use one of the supported databases.

-If you want to use another database you need to specify the [database configuration](database-configuration.md).
-Make sure you do this before you start Tomcat.
+To do so, you need to specify the [database configuration](database-configuration.md).
+Make sure you do this before you start JBoss.

 <a id="start" />